There is nothing nicer on a cold day that a nice bowl of soup to…

 - Cook the bacon or haggis and crumble into pieces.

-- Warm the soup, add to a bowl and top with the bacon or haggis.
+- Add to a bowl and top with the bacon or haggis.